 The cruelty to calves uncovered in the Quanah investigation was so shocking and violent that we turned evidence over to local authorities and are now working with them on this case.

 The Dairy Industry: Most of the dairy calves purchased by Quanah Cattle Company are male – they’re considered unwanted industry byproducts since they’re unable to produce milk.
 After being trucked in and unloaded at Quanah Cattle Company, they’ll be confined in crates or hutches for around a week and then loaded back on trucks to be shipped out, sold, and raised for their meat.
 Marketed as veal or beef, depending on their age when slaughtered, these young animals are the often forgotten victims of the dairy industry.

-Please also make a donation today to lend your support to our undercover investigators who painstakingly witness and document these hidden horrors in order to shine a bright on the miseries forced upon farmed animals.
+Please make a donation today to lend your support to our undercover investigators who painstakingly witness and document these hidden horrors in order to shine a bright light on the miseries forced upon farmed animals.

 “If this facility had been a slaughter plant, the USDA would have shut them down.”

 Dr. Temple Grandin, animal handling expert, Colorado State University: